zhouhufeng/FAVORannotator/Docs/Tutorial/Demos/FASRC.md

 _Figure 4.
 Active running postgreSQL database._

-## 11. Thorugh the above configuration and booting up postgreSQL through VDI, we now know the following information of the running backend database host on the postgreSQL.
+## 11. Through the above configuration and booting up postgreSQL through VDI, we now know the following information of the running backend database host on the postgreSQL.
 DBName from step 9, Host and Port from step 10, and User and Password is your FASRC user name and password.
 These information can be input in the config.R file.

 ## 12. Once config.R file is updated, if the database has already been imported then FAVORannotator is ready to run.
 If it is the first to boot up the database instance, we can import the database in the following commands.